gear-foundation/gear-wiki/docs/developing-contracts/create.md

 # Create program from program

-Due to the logic of the execution programs can create other programs.
+Business logic of an arbitrary decentralized application may require the program (smart contract) the possibility of creating, initializing and launching one or several other programs in the network.
+It can be necessary when external parties (users) need access to their own instance of the typical smart contract.

+For example a contract that implements loan functionality.
+In this case, the program developer can create a loan factory contract that will create instances of loan smart contracts on demand and operate them.

-To create a program, firstly you have to submit program code using an extrinsic `gear.uploadCode` without initializing the program and get its code hash.
+Firstly, to create a program, you have to submit program code to the network using an extrinsic `gear.uploadCode` and get its code hash.
+Submit program code does not initialize the program.

 :::info
-To submit code you can use our GUI [Gear IDEA](https://idea.gear-tech.io/) or just submit it via @gear-js/api library.
-Also you can use `Gear Program` CLI https://github.com/gear-tech/gear-program
+To submit code you can use our GUI at [Gear IDEA](https://idea.gear-tech.io/) or just submit it via @gear-js/api library.
+Also you can use `Gear Program` CLI - https://github.com/gear-tech/gear-program
 :::

-From now we can use this code to create a new program:
+After the code has been submitted, it can be used to create a new program:

 ```rust
 use gstd::{prog::ProgramGenerator, CodeHash};